argoproj/argo-cd/docs/operator-manual/app-sync-using-impersonation.md

 Impersonation requests first authenticate as the requesting user, then switch to the impersonated user info.

 ## Prerequisites

-- In a multi-team/multi-tenant environment, a team/tenant is typically granted access to a target namespace to self-manage their kubernetes resources in a declarative way.
+In a multi-team/multi-tenant environment, a team/tenant is typically granted access to a target namespace to self-manage their kubernetes resources in a declarative way.
 A typical tenant onboarding process looks like below:
 1. The platform admin creates a tenant namespace and the service account to be used for creating the resources in that namespace is created.
 2. The platform admin creates one or more Role(s) to manage kubernetes resources in the tenant namespace
 3. The platform admin creates one or more RoleBinding(s) to map the service account to the role(s) created in previous steps.
 4. The platform admin configures ArgoCD to support apps-in-any-namespace feature, so that tenants can self-service their Argo applications in their respective tenant namespaces.
-5. If apps-in-any-namespace feature is not used, then the platform admin can provide access to manage ArgoCD Applications in the ArgoCD control plane namespace.
+5. If apps-in-any-namespace feature is not used, then the platform admin can provide access to tenants to manage ArgoCD Applications in the ArgoCD control plane namespace.

 ## Implementation details